What Is a Commingled Fund?

 Here are the primary advantages of commingled funds:

-- Diversification: Similar to mutual funds, commingled funds often consist of a diversified blend of securities, such as stocks, bonds and cash.
+Similar to mutual funds, commingled funds often consist of a diversified blend of securities, such as stocks, bonds, and cash.
 Diversification can offer lower market risk, compared to the conventional portfolio consisting of 10 to 20 large-cap stocks.

 Here are a few disadvantages of commingled funds:

-- Low Relative Liquidity: Unlike mutual funds, investors may not have quick access to cash with a commingled fund.
-This is because commingled funds don't typically have large amounts in assets under management and, because of this, management may have restrictions on how quickly clients can access cash.
+Unlike mutual funds, investors may not have quick access to cash with a commingled fund.
+It is because commingled funds don't typically have large amounts in assets under management and, because of this, management may have restrictions on how quickly clients can access cash.

 Investing in commingled funds can be a smart choice but be sure to do your homework first.
 Start by reading the fund SPD and checking the experience and background of the fund manager(s).
 And, as always, be sure that the fund aligns with your personal investment objective and risk tolerance.